Albany Public Library: History

 In January, 1834, the Young Men’s Association for Mutual Improvement (YMA) opened a reading room with 800 volumes and 100 newspapers and periodicals.
 The Albany Public Library grew out of this reading room, which remained a subscription library with a $2.00 per annum fee until 1899.
 The first free library in the city of Albany, NY, the Albany Free Library, was established in 1893 by local educator John A. Howe.
 In 1900, the Albany Free Library opened the Pine Hills Branch at 272 Ontario Street.
 In 1901, the Pruyn Library opened at 135 North Pearl under the trusteeship of the YMA.
 In 1922, the YMA, Pruyn Library, and Albany Free Library merged to become the Albany Public Library with Elizabeth Smith as its first director.
 In 1923, Albany Public Library and the City of Albany reached a formal agreement to provide services, and the Delaware Branch was established.

 In 1924, the Harmanus Bleecker Library was constructed at 19 Dove Street and became the new headquarters of Albany Public Library.
 In 1929, the John A. Howe Branch was constructed at Schuyler and Broad Streets.
 In 1944, the New Scotland Branch opened in Public School 19.
 In 1960, the Upper Hudson Library Federation was founded and chartered by the Board of Regents of the University of the State of New York to improve library service in Albany and Rensselaer Counties, and APL was designated its Central Library.
 In 1968, the Pruyn Library closed, and in 1970, it was razed as part of the I-787 arterial ramp construction plan.

 In 1977, APL moved its headquarters from 19 Dove Street to 161 Washington Avenue, which was constructed and operated by the IRS in 1955.
 In 2002, APL was re-chartered from an association library to a school district library.
 In 2005, the North Albany Branch opened off the lobby of the North Albany YMCA.
+In 2023, the Legal Insurrection Foundation challenged a hiring practice at the library.